thaliaarchi/foones-cratylus/README.md

 Notice there are two equivalent ways of writing
 products: `<poly><poly>` and `<poly> * <poly>`.
-Also, the exponentiation operator expects a constant polynomial (of degree 0) on the right side.

 Using Cratylus as a basic polynomial normalizer
 -----------------------------------------------